 After creating the ventoy USB stick, starting the GUI with

-You simply need to copy the ISO file/s into the ventoy folder on the USB stick to be able to boot them from the ventoy stick.
+After creating the ventoy-stick with one of the tools you simply need to copy the ISO file/s into the ventoy folder on the USB stick to be able to boot them from the ventoy-stick.

 Warning! we do not recommend using etcher anymore as there are privacy concerns, etcher is Anonymously reporting errors and usage information.
 It is not clear if this is done.
 Also, it wants you to validate that you agree with it.
 Lately, users reporting also burned sticks does not work properly for the latest ISO.

 Currently (December 2021) etcher is not able to create USB from our ISO anymore, it fails and gives an error about compression.